ast-code/arthurstenzel_homepage/content/publication/IRSscrutinyandcorporateinnovation/index.md

 ---
-title: 'IRS scrutiny and corporate innovation'
+title: 'IRS Scrutiny and Corporate Innovation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here